Magnitude 7.2 quake hits near Fiji; tsunami alert issued

-NADI, Fiji (AP) – Authorities say a magnitude 7.2 earthquake hit near the Fiji Islands, causing a tsunami warning for parts of the Pacific Ocean.
+NADI, Fiji – Authorities say a magnitude 7.2 earthquake hit near the Fiji Islands, causing a tsunami warning for parts of the pacific near the nation in the south Pacific Ocean.

 The U.S. Geological Survey says the earthquake hit a part of the ocean about 227 kilometers southwest of Nadi.
 The agency says the quake is 10 kilometers deep.